Qengineering/SmolVLM2-256M-NPU/README.md

 Performance is usually expressed in tokens (words) per second.<br>
 Once converted to RKNN, parts of the model can run on the NPU, improving speed.<br>
-Despite these limits, models like InternVL3 run well on the RK3588 because the NPU efficiently accelerates the heavy math, and the vision encoder can be optimised.
-This makes advanced multimodal AI feasible on small, power-efficient devices.

 ------------